Opus (OPUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Opus Historical Price

-According to the latest data gathered on Opus live price page, the current price of Opus is 0.00347649USD.
-The circulating supply of Opus(OPUS) is 999.93M OPUS , giving it a market capitalization of $3.48M.
+According to the latest data gathered on Opus live price page, the current price of Opus is 0.0036734USD.
+The circulating supply of Opus(OPUS) is 999.93M OPUS , giving it a market capitalization of $3.67M.

 How Does Opus (OPUS) Price Prediction Module Work?